lkrms/win10-unattended/README.md

 ## How to use it

-Skip Office-related steps and exclude the [`Office365`](./Office365/) folder from your removable media if not installing Microsoft Office 365.
+Skip Office-related steps and exclude the [`Office365`](./Office365/) folder from your removable media if not installing Microsoft Office 365 or OneDrive.

 1. Clone this repo to your system